-The name Port Askaig was chosen after the tiny port village on Islay’s eastern shore that has served as the gateway to the island for centuries.
-As far back as the 1700’s ships sailed into the Port from West Loch Tarbet on the Kintyre peninsula and a steamer service from Glasgow launched in 1825, sailing up the narrow stretch of water between Islay and Jura.
+The brand was named after the tiny port village on Islay’s eastern shore that has served as the gateway to the island for centuries.
+As far back as the 1700s, ships sailed into the Port from West Loch Tarbet on the Kintyre peninsula and a steamer service from Glasgow launched in 1825, sailing up the narrow stretch of water between Islay and Jura.
 A mile to the north stands Caol Ila, whilst Bunnahabhain is situated a little further along the coast.
-Both distilleries were similarly served by the puffer ships which once traversed the sound of Islay, sailing past Port Askaig to deliver supplies to distillery workers and transport whisky back to the mainland.
+Both distilleries were similarly served by the puffer ships that once traversed the sound of Islay, sailing past Port Askaig to deliver supplies to distillery workers and transport whisky back to the mainland.
 A few miles inland lies Loch Finlaggan and Eilean Mòr where the ruin of Finlaggan Castle lies as a memorial to the once powerful Lords of the Isles.

 Port Askaig offers the visitor some breathtaking views across to the famous paps of Jura, though the island’s temperamental weather doesn’t always work in one’s favour.
 It took me four or five visits to the eastern coast before I got a day clear enough to see the opposite shore.
 That’s what I get for visiting in the winter I suppose.